dirkdd/Advanced-Vibe-Coding-Enterprise/documentation/methodology.md

 Environment-specific rules can be found in `.cursor/rules/environment.mdc`, which should be customized for your local development environment to prevent environment-related errors.

+For guidance on evolving and maintaining cursor rules as your project grows, refer to `documentation/cursor-rules-evolution.md`.
+This document outlines strategies for adapting rules across the project lifecycle, from initial setup to mature systems.

 ### Error Mitigation Protocol

 Implement rules for handling environment-specific errors to optimize token usage and prevent repeated failures: